2024 Pet Parade Route

 Volunteer and be part of this cherished community celebration.

-Volunteers are needed to help with parade line up, monitor road closures along the route, assist in the finish area and more.
+Volunteers are needed to help with event set up, monitor road closures along the parade route, assist in the finish area, lend a hand with clean up and more.

 The parade will start at Harmon Park, travel up Newport Avenue, pass through downtown Bend on Wall Street and end in Drake Park near the stage.